lemerch/redl/README.md

 ### RedL information:

-1.license – GNU GPL v3.0 (https://www.gnu.org/licenses/gpl-3.0).

-2.the latest version is 0.07 Betta (Demo).

-3.the goal is to increase the speed of writing code by simplifying the programming system and automating the compiler.
+the goal is to increase the speed of writing code by simplifying the programming system and automating the compiler.

-### Important!
-The RedL license does not apply to the following products:

-1.Node JS.

-2.Electron JS.

-3.C++/G++/mingw.

-4.Geany.

 ### The process of language RedL: